sumatrapdfreader/sumatrapdf/mupdf/docs/src/mutool-object-pdf-page.rst

         pdfPage.process(processor);

-.. method:: toPixmap(transform, colorspace, alpha, renderExtra, usage)
+.. method:: toPixmap(transform, colorspace, alpha, renderExtra, usage, box)

     Render the page into a `Pixmap` using the given `colorspace` and `alpha` while applying the `transform`.
 Rendering of annotations/widgets can be disabled.
 A page can be rendered for e.g. "View" or "Print" usage.